DefinetlyNotRay/Polling-Web-App/README.md

 - Changing Password

 Planning:
-Mock up
+- Mock up ✓
-design
-Erd
+- Erd ✓
-Class Diagram
+- Class Diagram ✓
-Flowchart
+- Flowchart
-Use Case
+- Use Case ✓
+- Activty Diagram
+- i forgot

 Testing:
 All of the functionality